3DCoded/Happy-Hare/Custom-Load-Unload-Sequences.md

+#### Page Sections:
+- [Macro Based Sequences](Custom-Load-Unload-Sequences#---_mmu_load_sequence--_mmu_unload_sequence)
+- [Available Macro "step" Functions](Custom-Load-Unload-Sequences#---internal-step-macro-reference)

 Happy Hare provides built in functionality for filament loading and unloading customized through `mmu_parameters.cfg`.
 In advanced circumstances and to support esoteric MMU designs it is possible to override the default behavior with user-supplied macros.
 By default these macros are not called, however, if `gcode_load_sequence: 1` or `gcode_unload_sequence: 1` are enabled they will be.
 The two default macros in `mmu_sequence.cfg` (copied here) will/should provide exactly the same logic as the internal logic using a set of provided "modular" loading/unloading functions.
 They are a good starting point to copy for your own experiments.

-- [Macro Based Sequences](Custom-Load-Unload-Sequences#---_mmu_load_sequence--_mmu_unload_sequence)
-- [Available Macro "step" Functions](Custom-Load-Unload-Sequences#---internal-step-macro-reference)

 <br>